Catholic youth work: Catholic residential youth work

 This involves the focused work done normally for just a few days where a course or retreat is run for a group of young people in a residential retreat center.
 Normally this work is very transitory work and residential centers can expect to work, in some cases, with thousands of young people a year.
 Young people are normally sent on retreat by a school or parish and thus the work is normally secondary rather than primary input.
 Catholic residential youth work is particularly popular in the UK, where an established network of thirteen centers exists, including places like Castlerigg Manor, SPEC Centre, Briars, Soli House, St Vincents Centre and Walsingham House.

 New movements

 Movements such as Youth 2000 and various organizations connected to the Charismatic Renewal, will normally run either local groups not connected to parishes or schools, or larger annual events.
 Normally these groups will aim to enforce a certain part of faith in young people or a certain tradition or style.
 One of these new movements is LIFE TEEN, "leading teens closer to Christ"; a parish-based program centered on the Eucharist, Contemporary Christian Music, relational ministry and catechesis.
 Another movement is ECYD which focuses on youth service projects and personal prayer through a network of gender-specific clubs.
 Jesus Youth is a 28-year-old catholic youth movement, which begin in India and now present many countries around the world.
+Some Catholic movements maintain a more secular appearance to advocate for Christian values like human dignity at the UN and other multilateral settings, as is the case of World Youth Alliance.